Tracymbone/Delani-studio/Readme.md

 # Project Name
 Delani-Studio
 ## Project Description
-This project aims at showing all about what is in Delani-Studios
+This project aims at showing all about what is in Delani-Studios.
 ### Authors Information
 Tracy Mbone
 Software Developer